4 Day Cartagena Itinerary: Attractions + Activities For A First Visit

 Then maybe head back to your hotel pool or garden area for a couple of hours of well-earned siesta.

-It’s hot work walking.
+🎒Our Tip: It’s hot work walking.
 Make sure you pack a good sunhat and sunglasses and bring bottled water with you.

 As the sun starts to set, find that perfect spot to toast the beauty of this city.

-Sunset Spots in Cartagena.
-There are many cafe bars around the wall and if you see one you love as you’re walking around, why not return there?
 Cafe Del Mar is widely advertised as a top spot.
 However, in our experience, it is packed with tourists, and overpriced.
 We walked by during the day but we avoided it for sunsets.

 Our favourite Cartagena sunset spot was the Movich Hotel rooftop bar and we headed here twice during our 4 days in Cartagena.
-We also loved sunset views from the Castillo San Felipe de Barajas (The Fortress -see Day 4 of our Itinerary).

-Soak in the magical sunset vistas over the walled city, and to hip Bocagrandeโs modern skyscrapers.
+Soak in the magical sunset vistas over the walled city, and to hip Bocagrande’s modern skyscrapers.

 The starkly different views are framed by the ocean: this is a view to linger over.
-Even a few clouds didnโt matter.
+Even a few clouds didn’t matter.

-Check at the Movich Hotel desk on the rooftop policy ahead of time.
+🎒Our Tip: Check at the Movich Hotel desk on the rooftop policy ahead of time.
 It can close for private events.
 Non-residents can visit the rooftop.

 Day 3 – Cartagena Beaches and Boat Trips